TabularEditor/TabularEditorDocs/te3/views/macros-view.md

 The macros view displays a list of all macros currently saved in your `%localappdata%\TabularEditor3\MacroActions.json` file.

 - You can delete a macro by clicking on the "X" button at the top left corner of the view.
 - You can edit a macro by double-clicking on the list item.
 This will bring up a [C# script document](xref:csharp-scripts) containing the code that will be executed when the macro is invoked.
-To save your changes to the macro, click the "Edit Macro..." toolbar button (see screenshot below) or use the **C# Script > Edit Macro...** menu option.
+To save your changes to the macro, click the "Edit Macro..." toolbar button (see screenshot below) or use the **C# Script > Edit Macro...** menu item.
-- To create a new macro, start by creating a new [C# script](xref:csharp-scripts), then save it as a macro using the **C# Script > Save as Macro...** menu option.
+- To create a new macro, start by creating a new [C# script](xref:csharp-scripts), then save it as a macro using the **C# Script > Save as Macro...** menu item.

 ![Edit Macro](~/images/edit-macro.png)